 On another occasion, my husband and I were shopping for candles.
 I looked for the visually appealing ones, and he looked for the great-smelling ones.
 As he sampled the fragrances, I was drawn to a candle with a strong cinnamon scent.
 I had to bury my nose deep in the jar to smell it, but still.
 It was nice.

 Because these moments are rare, I rarely think about my disorder.
 My husband alerts me to any bad smells at home, and he also selects my perfume and other fragrant products.
 Whenever a "new" scent surprises me, I consider it a blessing from God.

 Were you born with anosmia, or did you lose your sense of smell somewhere along the way?
 Leave a comment and join the discussion.
-If you enjoyed this article, please share it with your social networks.

 - Blodgett, Bonnie.
 (July 16, 2010) "Anosmia: The Quiet Killer."
 The Huffington Post.
 Retrieved October 25, 2011.

 - Brynie, Faith.
 (December 1, 2010) "New Help for Anosmia Sufferers."
 Psychology Today.
 Retrieved October 25, 2011.

 - Discovery. (n.d.)
 "How Does the Nose Work?"
 Discovery Fit and Health.
 Retrieved October 25, 2011.

 - Dunkel, Tom.
 (December 14, 2003) "The Unknowing Nose."
 The Baltimore Sun.
 Retrieved October 26, 2011.

 - Mayo Clinic.
 (February 8, 2011) "Loss of Smell: Anosmia."
 Mayo Foundation For Medical Education and Research.
 Retrieved October 25, 2011.

 - NPR.
 (June 17, 2010).
 "Five Senses, Minus One: Living Without Smell."
 National Public Radio: Books.
 Retrieved February 23, 2014.